-These projects will help Ontario meet its electricity supply needs and are part of the Ontario Power Authority's supply projections, as outlined in its discussion papers on the Integrated Power System Plan.
-This plan responds to the government's Supply Mix Directives and is expected to be submitted to the Ontario Energy Board in 2007.
+These projects will help Ontario meet its electricity supply needs and are part of the Ontario Power Authority's supply projections, as outlined in its Integrated Power System Plan.
+The plan responds to the government's Supply Mix Directives and was submitted to the Ontario Energy Board for review in August 2007.

-2007-08 Outlook
+2008-09 Outlook